jfcostello/meeting-transcriber/readme.md

 The `config.yaml` file allows you to customize various aspects of the transcription and summarization process.
 Here's a detailed breakdown of each configuration option:

+### Summary Settings

+- `summary_type`: In the folder summary_type_presents you'll find a couple of default pre set system prompts.
+To choose which system prompt to use, just put the name of the .txt file here without .txt.
+So for meeting.txt in /summary_type_presents/ use the value "meeting".

+#### Summary Type Presets

+You can create custom summary types by adding `.txt` files to the `summary_type_presets_folder`.
+The content of these files will be used as the system prompt for the LLM when generating summaries.
+There is a default meetings one there already, and a 'custom' one used for ad-hoc one off requests.
+There's no limit to how many you can create, and feel free to modify any that are there.
+Just create a .txt file and when you want to select it add it to the summary_type in config.yaml

 ### Folder Paths

 - `meeting_recordings_folder`: The folder where input files are placed for processing.